 Bruce and his family then moved to Southern California in 1964 where they joined Orange Empire Beagle Club and eventually San Fernando Valley Beagle Club.
 Through the 1970s and 1980s, Bruce competed both Beagles and coonhounds throughout the United States. parents, Carl and Helen, were voted in as Life Members of San Fernando Valley Beagle Club in the 1970s.
 Bruce still owns part of the grounds for the SFVBC in Perris, California, where the club holds its licensed trials.

-In 1983, Bruce and his wife Kim and family moved to Southern Maryland were he joined the Southern Maryland Beagle Club and Patapsco Ridge Beagle Club, competing hounds primarily in Maryland, Virginia, Delaware, and Pennsylvania.
+In 1982, Bruce and his wife Kim and family moved to Southern Maryland were he joined the Southern Maryland Beagle Club and the Patapsco Ridge Beagle Club, competing hounds primarily in Maryland, Virginia, Delaware, and Pennsylvania.

-Bruce’s professional field is computer security.
+Bruce’s professional field was computer security.
 In 1993, Bruce put a web site on the Internet for his Beagles.
-This was lik ely the Internet’s first Beagle oriented site.
-Bruce has written numerous articles in the past for Hounds and Hunting, National Beagling News, Beagles Unlimited, and Brace Beagling News magazines.
-He has also written several books, been a sportswriter for a major newspaper, and has probably 25 articles published each year on vaiious subjects.
+This was likely the Internet’s first Beagle oriented site.
+He has written numerous articles in the past for Hounds and Hunting, National Beagling News, Beagles Unlimited, and Brace Beagling News magazines.
+He has also written several books, plus been a sportswriter for a major newspaper.
+He is also a member or two different sports hall of fames and owns a surfboard company.